roberts-farm-of-ideas/8/README.md

-# Robert's Farm of Ideas: RUNNING_IDEA_NUMBER
+# Robert's Farm of Ideas: 8

 [![DOI](https://zenodo.org/badge/BADGE_NUMBER_FROM_ZENODO.svg)](https://zenodo.org/badge/latestdoi/BADGE_NUMBER_FROM_ZENODO)
 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-green.svg)](https://creativecommons.org/licenses/by/4.0/)

 ## This idea in NUMBER_OF_CHARACTERS characters
-It's good to have a template for multiple related things.
+We should create an open database for the thermodynamics of enzyme-catalyzed reactions (and other metabolism relevant thermodynamic data).

 ## Sounds great, but...
 You are interested in this topic?
 But the idea is gibberish and incomplete, or non-sense?
 Well, you're probably right!